 Staying warm and dry is essential during the winter months and a good waterproof jacket can be the difference between embracing the elements and being beaten by them!
 We've been out on the bike in all sorts of weather putting various coats through the wringer to bring a list of the best mountain bike jackets we've tested.

 As well as the top performing jackets we've tested, we've also written a 'Buyer's Guide' so you know what makes a good waterproof riding coat and you can get to know your breathability ratings from your taped seams.
-Read on for our top-rated coats, just click on the picture of the jacket to go straight to the full review.
+Read on for our top-rated coats, a link to the review of each will be located below the text.

 The AlpKit Gravitas jacket is an ultralight waterproof with a minimalist build, perfect for fast moving outdoor sports.
 It certainly managed to deliver the goods out on the bike.
 We were impressed with the level of breathability, helped by the thin fabric it is made from.
 The jacket is also is properly waterproof - our tester spent three hours in heavy rain checking this fact out.
 The seams held up and the only place water found a way in was through the neck, as it crept down from his head.
 In a range of temperatures, it kept its breathability, and it has been fine up to around 12 degrees, which is about as warm as it got while raining in the test period.
 With a pack on, there was a degree of sweaty back, but nothing to get upset about, and it soon dried out.
 Good job Alpkit!